crostipunctus/housemouse/readme.md

 Files:

 html files:
-1. baby.html: Page displaying baby related info with a countdown to the due date.
+1. baby.html: Page displaying baby related info with a countdown to the due date, note field and notes.
 2. bills.html: List of upcoming bill payment details with pagination to limit bills to 10 per page.
 3. dog_name.html: Details of specific dog (you get here from dogs.html page) including vaccination details, date of birth and weight.
 Weight can be updated.
 Vaccine can be marked as done, at which point the vaccine dates will update by a year.
 4. dogs.html: List of dogs with button to add more dogs, with weight, DoB and vaccine details.